geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 ## Setup your environment and get example data

 For the following, make sure these libraries are part of your setup (should be the case if you follow [extended setup spotlight](https://geomoer.github.io/moer-mpg-rsgi-basics//unit05/unit05-02_extended_setup.html){:target="_blank"}.

+We make a short general check that we can start over i.e. if everything is ready to use.
+First load the tutorial data to an appropriate [data folder](https://geomoer.github.io/moer-mpg-rsgi-basics//unit05/unit05-02_extended_setup.html){:target="_blank"} of your project.

 ```r
 libs = c("lidR", "link2GI", "mapview", "raster", "rgdal", "rlas", "sp", "sf")